Code-Institute-Submissions/martindm33-martindm33.github.io/README.md

 ## Features

-- clear navigation menu
+- clear responsive navigation menu at the top of the page
-- carousel of previous screenings
+- large attention grabbing image ion the landing page, informing the user of the upciming film
 - Instructions and links on how to set up your own cinema club

 ---